auroraliu0312/labMT-hedonometer-project/README.md

 The distribution of happiness scores is centered slightly above 5, with mean and median very close (5.38 and 5.44), indicating approximate symmetry.
 Most words fall between 4.5 and 6.5, suggesting that everyday English vocabulary leans mildly positive.
 Extremely positive and extremely negative words are relatively rare, with only 5% of words scoring below 3.18 and 5% scoring above 7.08.
 This pattern suggests that common language tends toward moderate positivity, with strong emotional words occupying the tails of the distribution.

- One interesting pattern is the distribution reveals the negative tail (scores below 3.18) is slightly longer than the positive tail (scores above 7.08).
+An interesting pattern is the distribution reveals the negative tail (scores below 3.18) is slightly longer than the positive tail (scores above 7.08).
 This means that when words do deviate from the neutral range, they are slightly more likely to be negative than positive.
 However, the overall mass of the distribution sits in the 5-6 range, indicating that everyday language maintains a mild positivity bias.
 This suggests that English vocabulary has a wider range of mildly negative words, but the most intensely positive words are more extremely positive than the most intensely negative words are extremely negative.

 According to the figure  above, a closer examination of the tails reveals an interesting asymmetry.
 The negative tail extends from 1 to 3.18, spanning 2.18 points, while the positive tail extends from 7.08 to 9, spanning only 1.92 points.
 This means that when words deviate from the neutral range, they are slightly more likely to be negative than positive English vocabulary.
 However, the extremes tell a different story.
 The most positive word "laughter" (8.50) lies 3.12 points above the mean, while the most negative word "suicide" (1.30) lies 4.08 points below the mean.
 This indicates that although there are more mildly negative words, the most intensely negative words reach further from neutrality than the most intensely positive words.
 Overall, these patterns suggest that English vocabulary is structured with a broad spectrum of mild negativity but reserves its most extreme emotional intensity for positive expression.
 The strongly negative words (very low scores) are much less common than neutral or slightly positive words.
 This suggests that common language tends to lean slightly positive overall.

 ## Disagreement: Words with High Standard Deviation